WindowsAppCommunity/windowsappcommunity.github.io/README.md

 | Legere | ✔ | ? | ? | ✔ | ✘ | ✔ | ✘ | ✘ -->

 #### Legere
+Legere is a modern, powerful and full-featured Reddit client, built from the ground up as a UWP app and available exclusively on Windows 10.

 ![Legere](screenshots/9phjrvcskvjz.legere-for-reddit.png)